LinuxCommandLibrary

 --dry-run

-Show upgraded formulae/casks without upgrading.
+Show what would be upgraded without upgrading

 --verbose